trymbf/pygameui/docs/components/element.md

 - `set_display`: If set True, the element is drawn when element.draw is called
 - `set_color`: Set the color of the element
 - `set_border_radius`: Set the border radius of the element
-- `set_animate`: If set True, the elements set animations are will be preformed when the element is updated
+- `set_animate`: If set True, the elements set animations are will be performed when the element is updated

 ### Getters